afroactuarynunya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to write into file the result of a command
+Script to duplicate last line of a file